RobertoCompassi/TV-Show-Example-App/README.md

-# Frontend Developer Test for Agile Content
+# Frontend Developer Example for TV Show App
 ##### Developed by Roberto Compassi in São José do Rio Preto - SP, Brazil

 This is a practical test implementing a navigation screen of an application for streaming tv shows.
 For the realization of this project it was only used HTML5, pre-processed CSS (SCSS), pure JavaScript applying ECMAScript6.